Dr Cecilia Wee

 School of Communication

-Dr Cecilia Wee is a Tutor with a specialism in Sound Design, working across programmes within the School of Communication.
-She is part of the team shaping the Information Experience Design: Sound Design pathway.
+Dr Cecilia Wee is a vsiting lecturer, working across programmes within the School of Communication.
+She was part of the team shaping the Information Experience Design: Sound Design pathway.
 Engaged with MA teaching, as well as Research students, she is also involved in Research Knowledge Exchange projects within the School.

 Dr Cecilia Wee FRSA is an independent curator, researcher and Tutor in the School of Communication, Royal College of Art.
 Cecilia produces projects that challenge the assumed role of creativity in society, particularly working with experimental sound, performance, visual art and design practices.
 Her core research interests are cultural understandings of public space, financial and economic systems, relationships with technology, environmental change, security and dialogue.Show more

 Her background is in contemporary classical and experimental music, gaining a 1st Class BA (Hons) in Music at Bristol University and a MA in Music with Distinction at Sussex University, where she focussed on contemporary musical aesthetics and the post-war avant-garde.

 She developed a curating and producing practice in experimental music and performance/live art, alongside presenting and producing hundreds of radio programmes on contemporary visual art, performance, music and cultural issues for London art radio station Resonance FM.

 In 2005 she co-founded the interdisciplinary art event series Rational Rec at the Bethnal Green Working Men’s Club and other locations including the Whitechapel Gallery – notable commissions include Stanley Chapman (OuTraPo), performance artist Marcia Farquhar, experimental composer John White, Celine Condorelli and Emma Hart.